 Freelancer vs. Employee

-Independent Contractor (Freelancer) or Employee: Which Status Are You?
+Independent Contractor (Freelancer) or Employee: Which Status Are You and Which is Better?

 Legally speaking, there are essentially 2 types of workers: employees, and independent contractors (aka “freelancers,” “gig workers,” etc).
 Companies, as well as many workers, often prefer an independent contractor situation rather than traditional employment for several reasons, discussed below.
 But companies do not necessarily get to decide whether a worker is an employee or an independent contractor; nor does the worker.
 The law decides.